reepolee/astro-3-with-optimized-image/README.md

 ## What it does

 Images get generated in predefined widths from `.env` in `webp` and `avif` formats.
 Fallback is the original image.
-We set up a `srcset` ofr every image but you're in full control of your sizes, just adjust the prop.
+We set up a `srcset` for every image but you're in full control of your sizes on different pages, just adjust the prop.